IBM/prompt-declaration-language/docs/tutorial.md

 Notice that block types that require lists (`repeat`, `for`, `if-then-else`) have the `lastOf` semantics by default.
 For more detailed discussion on this see [this section](#conditionals-and-loops).

-The PDL interpreter will raise a warning for a list item inside a `lastOf` block that is not capturing the result in a variable definition, or contributing the result, meaning that the result is being ignored.
+The PDL interpreter will raise a warning for a list item inside a `lastOf` block that is not capturing the result in a variable definition meaning that the result is being implicitly ignored.
-If this is intended, the warning can be turned off by including `contribute: []` or `contribute: [context]` for that block.
+If this is intended because the block is contributing to the context or doing a side effect for example, the warning can be turned off by including `contribute: [context]` or `contribute: []`.
+On the other hand, if this was a mistake, then capture the result of the block using a variable definition by adding `def`.
+You could also turn the list into a text or an array by surrounding it with a `text` or `array` block so that no result is lost.

 ##  Input from File or Stdin